A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Full English Breakfast: A traditionally British breakfast consisting of tea, coffee, juices, toast and hot foods such as fried eggs, bacon, sausages, baked beans, mushrooms, tomatoes.

-Fire Exit: Door or passageway, clear of obstructions, designed by local authorities for exit from a building or structure in the event of an emergency such as fire or bomb attack?.
+Fire Exit: Door or passageway, clear of obstructions, designed by local authorities for exit from a building or structure in the event of an emergency such as fire.

 First Aid: Emergency care or treatment administered to an ill or injured person before regular medical care is available.
 Term can also be used to define the area where such emergency care is provided.
 All The Conference People Event Managers are qualified to administer basic First Aid.